WukLab/pDPM/Documentation/clover.md

 ### Configurations

-There are several important configurations for each new setup.
-Since each script is similar, we will use `run_ms.sh` to demonstrate.
+Most of the runtime configurations are controlled by bash scripts.
+Since each script file is very similar, we will use `run_ms.sh` to demonstrate.

 First, specify the RNIC device via a unique device ID and port index.
 The device ID starts from 0 and follows the sequence reported by `ibv_devinfo`.
 The port index is per-device and starts from 1.
 We can configure them via the following two variables in the script:
 ```bash